-David Suro Piñera
+David Suro Piñera, President

-Born in Guadalajara, in the Mexican state of Jalisco, David Suro-Piñera migrated to Philadelphia in 1985.
+Born and raised in Guadalajara, Jalisco David immigrated to Philadelphia in 1985.
 Excited to showcase the food and spirit of his homeland, he opened Philadelphia’s first upscale Mexican eatery, Tequilas Restaurant, in 1986.
-It has since become world-famous for serving authentic cuisine as well as offering a list of over 135 brands of fine 100% Agave tequilas.
+It has since become world-famous for serving authentic cuisine as well as offering a list of over 80 brands of fine 100% Agave tequilas.

 back to top